robthornton/simple/README.md

 - Integer: A `NumericLiteral` consisting of the characters "0" through "9".

 The scanner will skip `Whitespace` characters.
-Any other character is an error of type `UnknownCharacterError`.
+Any other character is emitted as type `Unknown`.
 At the end of a file, the lexer will return a scan item indicating the end of the file.

 For each literal found, the lexer will produce an `Item` which contains: